-The Excel MODE.SNGL function returns the statistical mode (the most frequently occurring value) of a list of supplied numbers.
-If there are 2 or more most frequently occurring values in the supplied data, the function returns the lowest of these values
+The Excel Mode.Sngl function returns the statistical mode (the most frequently occurring value) within a list of supplied numbers.
+If there are 2 or more most frequently occurring values in the supplied data, the function returns the lowest of these values.

 The Mode.Sngl function is new in Excel 2010 and so is not available in earlier versions of Excel.
 However, the function is simply a renamed version of the Mode function that is available in earlier versions of Excel.

-where the number arguments are up to 255 numeric values, or arrays of numeric values, for which you want to calculate the mode.
+where the number arguments are up to 255 numeric values (or arrays of numeric values), for which you want to calculate the statistical mode.

-The following example shows the Mode.Sngl function, used to calculate the mode of the values in cells A1-A10.
+In the following spreadsheet, the Mode.Sngl function is used to calculate the statistical mode of the values in cells A1-A10.

-Further information and examples of the Excel Mode.Sngl function can be found on the Microsoft Office website.
+For further details and examples of the Excel Mode.Sngl function, see the Microsoft Office website.

 If you get an error from the Excel Mode.Sngl function this is likely to be one of the following:

 |#NUM!||-||Occurs if there are no duplicates (and there is therefore no mode) within the supplied values.|